thelfenbaum/RoutineOptimizer-SpringBoot/designDocumentPhase2.md

 - Alon:
-    - connected HTML to JavaScript in code
+    - Wrote JavaScript functions which made GET and POST requests to the RESTController in the Java backend to schedule FixedTasks, NonFixedTasks, and Projects
+    - Wrote JavaScript functions which updated the HTML DOM with the user's tasks (in the database)
-    - added java methods to support JavaScript methods
+    - Added Java methods in the RESTControllers to support JavaScript methods
+    - Created several POJOs to support API requests made in Java
-    - conducted most of the research on api requests and trained the rest of the team to be able to do them
+    - Conducted most of the research on API requests and Asynchronous JavaScript and trained the rest of the team to be able to do them
-    - led debugging effort
+    - Led front-end and back-end debugging effort
+    - Fixed major database bug, where attempting to import a user's week would delete their week and all associated tasks
+    - Fixed major GET and POST request bug which disallowed our program's GUI to run (associated pull request: https://github.com/laviealon/RoutineOptimizer-SpringBoot/pull/36)
+    - Implemented the dependency injection design pattern and the adapter design pattern
+    - Split up several API classes and the adapter classes based on SRP
+    - Changed around the whole SpringBoot application so that it could run on a server (associated pull request: https://github.com/laviealon/RoutineOptimizer-SpringBoot/pull/32)

 - Elyse: